Geolocation-based Load Balancing Algorithm for GSLB Members

 To support the geolocation algorithm, special consideration must be given when configuring Controllers and the SEs implementing Avi DNS for GSLB.

-- Memory Allocation.
-An Avi geo-DB can be very large (e.g., can easily contain 3 million entries).
+- Memory Allocation – An Avi geo-DB can be very large (e.g., can easily contain 3 million entries).
 Accordingly, the minimum recommendation for an Avi DNS SE is 8 GB.
 The additional knob Host Geo Profile, represented as a check box in the below screenshot, stipulates that some of that memory (2GB recommended) is to be exclusively devoted to the geo-DB.
+The geo profile permits a portion of SE memory to be reserved for geoDB.

-- Disk Allocation.
-An Avi geo-DB can be very large (e.g., can easily contain 3 million entries).
+Disk Allocation – An Avi geo-DB can be very large (for instance, can easily contain 3 million entries).
 Accordingly, an extra 2 GB is recommended for disk size.
 Controller disk size likewise needs to increase beyond the norm, since it is the first place the data are assembled.

 - When the Avi geo-DB is large, the DNS Service Engine needs some time to load the entries into memory.